 15 Cancer Symptoms Men Ignore

-Cancer Symptom in Men No. 4: Changes in the Lymph Nodes
+5. Changes in Lymph Nodes

-Cancer Symptom in Men No. 6: Weight Loss Without Trying
+9. Weight Loss Without Trying

 Pants fitting a little looser?
 If you haven’t changed your diet or exercise habits, it could mean that stress or a thyroid problem is taking a toll.
 But losing 10 pounds or more without trying isn’t normal.
 Although most unintended weight loss is not cancer, it’s one of the signs of cancer of the pancreas, stomach, or lungs.
 Your doctor can find out more with blood tests and tools that make detailed pictures of the inside of your body, like a CT or PET scan.